Jamesits/auto-image-cutter/README.md

  * Automatically detect binalization threshold based on lightness histogram
  * Draw figures to demonstrate every step of operation
  * Detailed comments and document

+## Prerequisites

+Here are the software (and their versions) of my development environment.

+ * Matlab R2015a (8.5)
+ * Signal Processing Toolbox 7.0
+ * Image Processing Toolbox 9.2

 ## Arguments